wp-plugins/juiz-last-tweet-widget/readme.txt

 * Display link (with special CSS classes) for hastags, users, and web link (`nofollow` links)
 * Display twitter's user link and statut's link
 * Display source (web, Tweetdeck, etc.) when it's possible
+* In option : little slideshow of one tweet in a list of tweets

 **Languages**